This is an old feature that has been republished for TechRadar's Movie Week. The original piece was published in 2013.

-The inventor has been synonymous with sound quality, both theatrically and in the living room, since he invented audio cassette noise reduction in the 1960s.
+Legendary pioneer of audio technology Ray Dolby had a name that was synonymous with sound quality, both theatrically and in the living room.
+After all, this was the man who invented audio cassette noise reduction in the 1960s.

 Although Ray always fancied himself more as a 19th century engineer, rather than an audio boffin, he consistently pushed the envelope when it came to audio entertainment technology and signal processing.

 The planet was a better sounding place as a result.
 Here are our six favourite things that Ray Dolby gave to the world.

 The year is 1968, the location South London: a small audio company called Dolby Labs is making hi-fi history.
 At the time, vinyl records were really the only high(ish) fidelity audio option in town, but a breakthrough method of suppressing tape hiss on recordings was about to change all that.

 Dolby B-type noise reduction was nothing short of a revelation.
 Suddenly the humble compact cassette, useful but much maligned since its introduction, became a credible music carrier.
 By the early seventies, Dolby noise reduction had entered the tech lexicon, and music lovers and sound professionals alike were used to hearing things with a lot more clarity.